• Home

 Fortune reached out to Starbucks for comment.

 Starbucks CEO Brian Niccol, who took the helm of the coffee giant in 2024, has been striving to improve customer service in hopes of boosting sales.
-The company has invested around $500 million as part of its “Back to Starbucks” push to increase staffing during rush times, pay out additional hours, and expand worker rosters.
+The company has invested around $500 million as part of its “Back to Starbucks” push to increase staffing during rush times; pay out additional hours; and expand worker rosters.
 So far, something has clicked; global sales at Starbucks locations grew 4% last quarter, and the company’s shares rose 7.3% this year through Thursday.

 Meanwhile, the billion-dollar coffee behemoth has yet to agree to a contract with the Starbucks Workers United union, which has been advocating for higher wages and stable work schedules.
-The union, representing workers at around 600 of its 10,000 U.S. stores, is set to negotiate with the company later this month.
+The union, representing workers at approximately 600 of its 10,000 U.S. stores, is set to negotiate with the company later this month.

-The new incentive plan changes are subject to collective bargaining at the unionized locations—and the union tells Fortune it’s a reaction to their continued push for higher take-home pay.
+The new incentive plan changes are subject to collective bargaining at the unionized locations—and the union tells Fortune it’s a reaction to its continued push for higher take-home pay.
 The group says it will continue to fight for better store staffing, wages, and consistent scheduling, and that the new pay perks are subject to others’ discretion.

 “It’s notable that these bonuses and tips will be largely out of baristas’ control, relying on customer tipping and store performance metrics as determined by Starbucks management,” the group tells Fortune in a statement.
 “Union Starbucks baristas have been raising the alarm on low pay, inconsistent hours, and understaffing for years.”